DSpace/RestContract/submissioncoarnotifyconfigs.md

 Status codes:
 * 200 OK - if the operation succeeded
-* 401 Unauthorized - if you are not authenticated
-* 403 Forbidden is not possible because it is restricted to authenticated users
+* 401 Unauthorized - if you are not authenticated.
+The endpoint is restricted to authenticated users
-* 404 Not found - if the submission COAR Notify Config doesn't exist
+* 404 Not found - if the requested submission COAR Notify Config doesn't exist